Archaeornithomimus

 Complete skeleton fossil (photographed in 2009)

-The Iren Dabasu Formation, where the fossils were found, was a lush floodplain with rivers and lakes at the time.
-This environment was home to a wide variety of dinosaurs, including the giant ornithomimid Gigantoraptor, hadrosaurids, and tyrannosaurids.
+The Iren Dabasu Formation, where the fossils were discovered, was a lush floodplain dotted with rivers and lakes at the time.
+Although its age has been debated for many years, it is thought to be a stratum from the Late Cretaceous, around 95 million to 70 million years ago.
+In this rich environment, they coexisted with a wide variety of dinosaurs, such as the giant oviraptorosaur Gigantoraptor, the hadrosaur Bactrosaurus, and even the apex predator, the tyrannosauroid Alectrosaurus.

 Archaeornithomimus complete skeleton fossil